Sony Pictures Motion Picture Group: Sony Pictures Releasing

-Sony Pictures Releasing is an American film distributor owned by Sony.
+Sony Pictures Releasing Corporation is an American film distributor owned by Sony.
 Established in 1994 as a successor to Triumph Releasing Corporation, the company handles theatrical distribution, marketing and promotion for films produced and released by Sony Pictures Entertainment, including Columbia Pictures, TriStar Pictures (as well as TriStar Productions), Screen Gems, Sony Pictures Classics, Sony Pictures Animation, Crunchyroll, Stage 6 Films, Affirm Films, Destination Films, and Triumph Films.
 It is a member of the Sony Pictures Motion Picture Group.
-It also has an international division called Sony Pictures Releasing International, which from 1991 until 2005 was known as Columbia TriStar Film Distributors International.
+It also has an international division called Sony Pictures Releasing International, which from 1991 to 2005 was known as Columbia TriStar Film Distributors International.